 This is as good a place as any to mention the importance of writing.

-Yes, I know, you've heard that since you were in fourth grade.
+Yes, I know, you've probably heard that since you were in the fourth grade.

 There may even be some people out there who decided to go into TV (rather than print journalism, for example) because they thought they might be able to escape having to learn how to write.